Projective completions of graded unipotent quotients: Non-reductive geometric invariant theory

 The next result is taken from \cite{ad07}.

-\begin{propn} \cite[Theorem 3.12]{ad07} Suppose $X$ is an affine variety acted upon by a unipotent group $U$ and a locally trivial quotient $X \to X/U$ exists.
+\begin{propn} \cite[Theorem 3.12]{ad07} Suppose $X$ is an affine scheme acted upon by a unipotent group $U$ and a locally trivial quotient $X \to X/U$ exists.
 Then $X/U$ is affine if, and only if, $X \to X/U$ is a trivial $U$-bundle. \end{propn}

 Finally, the following result comes from Corollary 3.1.20 of \cite{BDHK}.